adambloebaum/ballbase/README.md

 #### trackman_viz.py

-This Python script performs data visualization for the Trackman baseball data.
+This Python script performs data visualization for the TrackMan baseball data.
 It includes the following key functionalities:

 - **Date Calculation**:
   ```python